decretist/Dissertation/Chapter3/chapter3.markdown

 Saints Felix and Nabor is therefore unknown, but it is possible that it predates Odofredus.

-[26] See Noonan, “Gratian Slept Here”, 150-151.
+[26] See Noonan, “Gratian Slept Here,” 150–51.
 Alphonse van Hove, *Prolegomena ad Codicem iuris canonici*, Editio artera auctior et emendatior, Commentarium Lovaniense in Codicem iuris canonici, v.
 1, t.
 1 (Mechlinae: H. Dessain, 1945) had an outsized impact on the trajectory